jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

     No entry fee.

-    1st & 2nd place winners of 2 previous stallion classes are eligible
+    1st & 2nd place winners of classes 36 and 37 are eligible
 39. ### Stallions, 3 years & over.

+    #### Senior Champion

     Entry Fee: $5.00